Community Outreach and Injury Prevention

 Outreach programs

-Same-level falls are the second leading cause of injury seen at OHSU Trauma Center, and the leading cause of death and injury for Americans over the age of 65.
+Same-level falls are the number 1 cause of injury seen at OHSU Trauma Center, and the leading cause of death and injury for Americans over the age of 65.
 Fall prevention education is a priority for the OHSU Trauma Center to reduce injuries and improve quality of life.
 We offer several programs to support this goal.

 Read about Falls Prevention Awareness Week for Professionals.